ShabnamQuadri/ShabnamQuadri/README.md

 # 💫 About Me:
 "Hi there!
-I'm Shabnam Quadri, an Electronics and Communication Engineering student at RCOEM also pursuing a minor in AI/ML, diving into the exciting world of Artificial Intelligence and Machine Learning.
-The fusion of electronics with AI is something I'm particularly passionate about, and I'm eager to explore how these technologies can revolutionize industries.<br>
+I'm Shabnam Quadri, an Electronics and Communication Engineering student at RCOEM also pursuing a minor in AI/ML<br>

 ## 🌐 Socials: